physimals/quantiphyse-docs/asl_preproc.rst

 .. image:: screenshots/asl_signal_rtp.png

-- ``Average data`` can do one of two things.
+``Average data`` can do one of two things.
 It can take the mean over the repeats at each PLD, resulting in a new multi-PLD data set.
 This enables the ASL signal to be seen more clearly in multi-repeat data, for example this is a typical signal from the data shown above:

 .. image:: screenshots/asl_signal_mean.png

-This shows the pattern more clearly than the differenced data signal from above.
+This shows the ASL signal more clearly than the noisy differenced data signal shown above.

 Alternatively, for a multi-PLD data set you can take the mean over all PLDs as well to generate a ``Perfusion-weighted image``.
 This is usually similar to the output from model fitting and provides a quick way to check the perfusion.
 The result of this operation